 There are a few ways that driving uninsured can lead to a loss of driving privileges.

 If a motorist can't provide proper proof of insurance during a routine traffic check, the driver may face charges including the suspension or loss of their drivers license.

 Drivers without an active insurance policy find it difficult, if not impossible, to obtain new license plates and tags wherever car insurance is mandatory.

 Many states also require insurers to report motorists who have canceled or let their car insurance lapse.
 After getting a report, the state's DMV will contact drivers listed as uninsured.
 Motorists who are unable to provide proof of car insurance may have their plates and registration suspended.

 No pay/no play car insurance laws

 What is no pay/no play?
-In several states, including Alabama, California, Iowa, Kansas, Louisiana, Michigan, New Jersey, North Dakota, Oklahoma, and Oregon, uninsured drivers lose their legal right to sue for certain damages like pain and suffering or lost wages.
+In several states, including Alaska, California, Iowa, Kansas, Louisiana, Michigan, Missouri, New Jersey, North Dakota, Oklahoma, and Oregon, uninsured drivers lose their legal right to sue for certain damages like pain and suffering or lost wages.

 Some no pay/no play states will make uninsured drivers pay a hefty deductible before they can sue for property damages or bodily harm.
 So that's just another reason uninsured drivers should consider a new insurance policy before hitting the road.